Near-One/near-plugins/README.md

 }
 ```

 Documentation of all methods provided by the derived implementation of `FullAccessKeyFallback` is available in the [definition of the trait](/near-plugins/src/full_access_key_fallback.rs).
-More examples and guidelines for interacting with a `FullAccessKeyFallback` contract can be found [here](/examples/full-access-key-fallback-examples/README.md).

 ### [Pausable](/near-plugins/src/pausable.rs)